Steve Wojciechowski

-Steven Michael Wojciechowski (born August 11, 1976), also known as Wojo, is an American basketball coach and former player who was the head coach at Marquette University for seven seasons.
-He previously played and coached under head coach Mike Krzyzewski at Duke University.
+Steven Michael Wojciechowski (born August 11, 1976), commonly known as Wojo, is an American basketball coach and former player.
+In 2025, he joined the Utah Jazz coaching staff as an assistant coach following the NBA Call-Up.
+Wojciechowski previously served as the head coach of the Salt Lake City Stars, the NBA G League affiliate of the Jazz.
+He previously played and coached under head coach Mike Krzyzewski at Duke University and was the head coach at Marquette University for seven seasons.
 He was a point guard from 1994 to 1998.